akazukin5151/kpxhs/Theming.md

     - Resembles the `on` function in Brick, which is written as an infix function
     - Imagine applying the constructor in infix
     - `On color1 color2` ==> ```color1 `On` color2```

+There are two special attribute names exclusive to `kpxhs`.
+They are appropriately namespaced with `"kpxhs"`.

+- `AttrName ["kpxhs", "key"]`: The style of the key being bound (eg, "Esc")
+- `AttrName ["kpxhs", "label"]`: The style of the label bound (eg, "exit")

+In other words, the footer shows a nano-like grid of keys and their action.
+For example, "Esc exit" to indicate that pressing the Esc key will exit. `kpxhs.key` would style the "Esc" text and `kpxhs.label` would style the "exit" type